cpchalk/gpcheckx/README.md

 If two word differences wd1 and wd2 satisfy the equation wd2=g1^-1wd1g2, for some generators g1, g2,
 then the word diagwd=g1^-1wd1 is called a diagonal of wd1.
-So in the word difference fsa there would be a g1,$ transition between wd1 and diagwd.

 This observation suggests that adding all possible diagonals to a the word difference set in diff2 might